ruijarimba/azure-pipelines-guidelines/guidelines/steps/do-use-service-connections.md

-# ✅ DO: Use service connections when possible
+# ✅ DO: Use Service Connections When Possible

 Use Service Connections when possible to connect to external services like Azure, GitHub, Docker, Kubernetes, and many other services.